pzivich/Delicatessen/README.md

 ## M-Estimation and Estimating Equations

 Here, we provide a brief overview of M-estimation theory.
-For a more detailed and formal introduction to M-estimation, I highly recommend chapter 7 of Boos & Stefanski (2013).
-M-estimation is a generalization of robust inference (here robust refers to allowing for misspecification of secondary assumptions does not invalidate inference) for likelihood-based methods to a general context. *M-estimators* are solutions to estimating equations.
-A large number of consistent and asymptotically normal statistics can be put into the M-Estimation framework.
-Some examples include: mean, regression, delta method, and among others.

-To apply the M-Estimator, we solve the stacked estimating equations using observed data.
-This is similar to other approaches, but the key advantage of M-Estimators is the straightforward estimation of the variance via the sandwich variance.
+For a detailed introduction to M-estimation, see Chapter 7 of Boos & Stefanski (2013).
+M-estimation is a generalization of likelihood-based methods. *M-estimators* are solutions to estimating equations.
+To apply the M-estimator, we solve the estimating equations using observed data.
+This is similar to other approaches, but the key advantage of M-Estimators is estimation of the variance via the sandwich variance.

 While M-Estimation is a powerful tool, the derivatives and matrix algebra can quickly become unwieldy.
-This is where `delicatessen` comes in. `delicatessen` takes an array of stacked estimating equations and data and works through the root-finding, numerically approximating the partial derivatives, and matrix calculations.
-Therefore, M-Estimation can be more widely adopted without needing to solve every derivative for your particular problem.
-We can let the computer do all that hard math for us.
+This is where `delicatessen` comes in. `delicatessen` takes an array estimating equations and data, and solves for the parameter estimates, numerically approximates the derivatives, and does the matrix calculations.
+Therefore, M-estimators can be more widely adopted without by-hand calculations.
+We can let the computer do all the math for us.

-In addition to implementing a general M-estimator, `delicatessen` also comes with a variety of built-in estimating equations.
+`delicatessen` also comes with a variety of built-in estimating equations.
 See the [delicatessen website](https://deli.readthedocs.io/en/latest/) for the full set of available estimating equations and how to use them.

 ## Installation